-I never saw that kid again, but I still look for him in crowds.
-I thought I saw him once when I was in college but I wasn't sure, so I bumped into him and didn't apologize.
-That'll show him.
+I never saw that kid again, but I still looked for him in crowds.
 Even now, I picture him just as he looked then -- black t-shirt, jeans, greasy blond hair and a cigarette hanging from the corner of his sneering mouth -- even though on an intellectual level I know he's probably ten years older than me and has a pot belly, an ex-wife, a loser kid and no hair except for what grows out of his ears.

 It's funny the memories that stick with you over the years.
 The world is full of assholes, and that was my first experience with one, so it stands to reason that it would leave a mark.
 Or maybe it's because I didn't go ape-shit on him and fight back and I'm ashamed of ten-year-old me.

 Maybe the kid had a shitty father who beat on him, or maybe he had some sort of emotional problems and right now he's jacked up to the gills with Prozac.
-He could be dead, or sweeping the floor at a local high school.
+He could be dead, or sweeping the floor at a local high school, or working for NASA.
 Maybe he became a priest, or won the lottery.
 Who knows.
-Wherever he is, I forgive him.
 Chances are, he's still an asshole, but I forgive him anyway.
+He was just a kid.
 That doesn't mean, however, that I don't sometimes think about punching him in his mail-order dentures.

 After all, a guy has his pride.